toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Sengpt](https://github.com/SenZmaKi/Sengpt) - ChatGPT in your terminal, no OpenAI API key required.
 * [Spren](https://smadgulkar.github.io/spren/) - AI-powered terminal assistant that converts natural language to shell commands.
 Supports PowerShell, Bash, and CMD with intelligent command suggestions and safety checks.
 * [termite](https://github.com/shobrook/termite) - Generative UI in your terminal.
+* [wut](https://github.com/shobrook/wut) - An terminal assistant for the hopelessly confused; it explains the meaning of the output from the last command.

 ## <a name="flashcard"></a>Anki, decks and flashcards